logicalhacking/ExtensionCrawler/README.md

 A collection of utilities for downloading and analyzing browser extension from the Chrome Web store.

-* `crawler.py`: A crawler for extensions from the Chrome Web Store.
-Calling `crawler.py` will downloads 200 extensions from all categories into a folder `downloaded` in the current directory.
-In case an extension has already been downloaded, the script skips it.
+* `crawler`: A crawler for extensions from the Chrome Web Store.
 * `permstats.py`: A tool for generating statistical data from the crawled extensions.
 * `crx-tool.py`: A tool for analyzing and extracting `*.crx` files